kiptalam1/odin-recipes/README.md

 ## Odin Recipes project

-odin-recipesThis recipe project is my first project in the Odin project.
+This recipe project is my first project in the Odin project.
 I hope to learn more and I look forward to being good in Software Development (web dev).